ethereum/devp2p/rlpx.md

 Creating authenticated connection:

-    1. initiator generates auth from ecdhe-random, ecdh-shared-secret, and nonce (auth = authInitiator handshake)
+    1. initiator generates auth from ecdhe-random, static-shared-secret, and nonce (auth = authInitiator handshake)
     2. initiator connects to remote and sends auth

     3. optionally, remote decrypts and verifies auth (checks that recovery of signature == H(ephemeral-pubk))